rrwick/Addivox/docs/docs/patches.md

 ### Custom patches

 You can create and save your own patches from within Addivox.
-Custom patches are stored as TOML text files in the **Addivox Patches** folder:
+Custom patches are stored as TOML text files in Addivox's patches folder:

 - **macOS:** `~/Library/Application Support/Addivox/Patches/`
 - **Windows:** `%LOCALAPPDATA%\Addivox\Patches\`